-The model ensemble as well as the fit to the data at TA station R11A are shown in Figure 15.
-Note that the 1 σ width is about half of the full width of the model ensemble, because the Vsv distribution at any depth for the joint inversion is approximately Gaussian except for the sedimentary layer (see Fig. 14).
-Figure 15c presents the $A_0(t)$ receiver function where the corridor outlined by black lines indicates the uncertainty range.
+The model ensemble as well as the fit to the data at TA station R11A are shown in Figure 13.
+The 1σ width is less than half of the full width of the model ensemble, because the Vsv distribution at any depth for the joint inversion is approximately Gaussian except for the sedimentary layer (see Fig. 12).
+Figure 13c presents the azimuthally independent receiver function where the corridor outlined by black lines indicates the uncertainty range.
 The predicted receiver functions from the ensemble of accepted models are shown with gray lines and the model that fits the receiver function best is shown with the red line.
 The most prominent signal is the peak at about 4 sec, which is fit quite well.
-However, the small trough near 2 sec is not fit because doing so would require introducing another crustal discontinuity and violate monotonicity.
+However, the small trough near 2 sec is not fit because doing so would require introducing another crustal discontinuity, which would violate monotonicity.
 The fact that the algorithm does not automatically adapt the parameterization to accommodate other discontinuities is discussed further in section 8.2.
-The misfit to the receiver function predicted by the model that fits the RF best is 0.53, which is similar to the optimal fit to the surface wave data.
-However, the surface wave dispersion predicted by the model that fits the receiver function optimally is not as good, with a misfit equal to about 1.15.
-Figure 15d shows that the model that fits the receiver function best for this station does not ideally fit the surface wave data between about 40 and 60 sec period, a period range that is sensitive to the Moho depth and uppermost mantle structure.
+Figure13d identifies the model that fits the surface wave data best, but the model that fits the receiver function best misfits the surface wave data somewhat between about 40 and 60 sec period.
 The model that minimizes the joint misfit strikes a balance between these models.

-Figure 16 presents another example of the joint inversion for station T18A in the Colorado Plateau.
-In the observed receiver function, no clear peak is found from 3 sec to 8 sec where the Moho P-to-S conerted phase would be seen in "normal" receiver functions.
-After inversion, the receiver function data is well fit without a P-to-S converted arrival based on the model ensemble shown in Figure 16b.
+Figure 14 presents another example of the joint inversion for station T18A in the Colorado Plateau.
+In the observed receiver function, no clear peak is found from 3 sec to 8 sec where the Moho P-to-S converted phase would be seen in "normal" receiver functions.
+After inversion, the receiver function data is well fit without a P-to-S converted arrival based on the model ensemble shown in Figure 14b.
 The Moho discontinuity is not well defined in the ensemble of models and Vsv changes smoothly from the lower crust to the uppermost mantle.